jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

         - By bidirection

 - Procedure redirection
-    - A call can not be called or refererenced
+    - A call cannot be called or refererenced
     - So a *call* line can only be at the beginning of the redirection
     - So you can only redirect procedures with reference lines